New ANC MPs downplay suggestions Parliament is a stepping stone to Cabinet

 As pressure mounts on Ramaphosa, economists have called on him to make sweeping changes to his cabinet.

-Economic experts believe the president could no longer afford to put off the cabinet reshuffle if he wants to meet his targets for economic growth and recovery.
+Economic experts believe the president could no longer afford to put off the cabinet reshuffle if he wanted to meet his targets for economic growth and recovery.

 Some believed Ramaphosa should reduce the size of his cabinet.